Tennis-Cocciaretto proves too good for Kenin to reach Hobart final | Sports-Games

 Meanwhile, Spaniard Paula Badosa pulled out of her Adelaide International 2 semi-final clash against Daria Kasatkina due to a right thigh injury sustained during her quarter-final against Beatriz Haddad Maia on Thursday.
 "Yesterday when I was playing against Bia it was a very tough match, especially physical, so I felt a little bit in my abductor.
 I felt like I pulled it a little bit," Badosa, who takes on Caty McNally in her Melbourne Park opener, said.

 "Today I feel a little bit worse.
 I have the Australian Open ahead and I hope I can recover for that."
-World number eight Kasatkina will meet Belinda Bencic or Veronika Kudermetova in the final.
+World number eight Kasatkina will meet Olympic champion Belinda Bencic in the final, after her semi-final opponent Veronika Kudermetova withdrew due to a left hip injury.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)